-In Gutierrez v.
-Fox, the Arizona Court of Appeals denied a special action challenge to the family court’s temporary orders and held that (1) Arizona was the home state for purposes of establishing jurisdiction; (2) the family court is not required to make detailed findings, under A.R.S. § 25-403 for temporary orders; and (3) a parent cannot relocate the child to another state without consent or court order once paternity has been established.
+Gutierrez v.
+Fox is a published opinion where the Arizona Court of Appeals denied a special action challenge to the family court’s temporary orders and held that (1) Arizona was the home state for purposes of establishing jurisdiction; (2) the family court is not required to make detailed findings, under A.R.S. § 25-403 for temporary orders; and (3) a parent cannot relocate the child to another state without consent or court order once paternity has been established.

 Approximately three months after the parties’ child was born, Mother took the child to another state.
 Initially, Father believed Mother was visiting family temporarily and would return with the child.
 Almost two months later, Mother informed Father that she intended to stay permanently and keep the parties’ child with her.

 Father filed a petition to establish paternity, legal decision-making, parenting time, and child support and moved for temporary orders.
 Four days later, Mother filed a petition to establish paternity, legal decision-making and parenting time in Wisconsin where she relocated.

 The Arizona and Wisconsin courts conferred and determined Arizona had jurisdiction under the Uniform Child Custody Jurisdiction and Enforcement Act (the “UCCJEA”).

 The Arizona family court held an evidentiary hearing on Father’s motion for temporary orders where he denied Mother’s allegations that he abused alcohol and marijuana.
 Mother also alleged that Father suffered from mental health problems and physically abused Mother.

 The family court ordered Father to submit to a hair follicle test which did not detect any illegal substances.
 Consequently, the judge entered temporary orders for joint legal decision-making and awarded Father unsupervised parenting time.